 Today, with 4.66 billion active internet users looking for information, content has become a serious business.
 There is a reason why 84% of B2B and B2C companies have a content marketing strategy.
 (Source: Semrush) Content is the first form of interaction that takes place between the customer and the business.
-In the current landscape of digital marketing, content is more than a source of information- it is used to rank on search engines, earn links from different sites, trend on social media, earn conversions and so much more.
-No wonder why Content Marketing came into existence as an important strategic marketing approach!
+In the current landscape of Digital Marketing, content is more than a source of information- it is used to rank on search engines, earn links from different sites, trend on social media, earn conversions and so much more.
+No wonder why Creative and Content Marketing came into existence as an important strategic marketing approach!

 What is Content Marketing (and What it isn’t)